1995 Rugby League World Cup

 The 1995 Rugby League World Cup (also known as Halifax Centenary World Cup for sponsorship reasons) was the eleventh World Cup for mens national rugby league teams.
 It was held between 7–28 October and hosted by England and Wales and was won by Australia who beat England at Wembley Stadium, their eighth World Cup win and fifth in succession.

 Organised to celebrate the sports centenary, ten nations were invited to participate.
 The tournament had been preceded by doubts and pessimism; many feared that it would produce one-sided-matches that would be unattractive to supporters.
 The forthcoming Super League war also hung over the tournament, with the Australian Rugby League refusing to select players who had signed for the rival competition.
 Those fears proved unfounded, and the tournament was acclaimed a great success.

 Although some early matches did prove as one-sided as feared, fans still flocked to see newer rugby league nations such as Fiji, Tonga, Western Samoa and South Africa.
 Large home crowds for the group involving Wales proved particularly encouraging for the sport.

-For the 1995 tournament, a £10,000 cup was made by Tiffanys to celebrate the centenary of the game.
+For the 1995 tournament, a £10,000 cup was made by Tiffany & Co. to celebrate the centenary of the game.